AdobeDocs/uxp-photoshop-plugin-samples/swc-uxp-starter/README.md

 Failed to execute 'define' on 'CustomElementRegistry': the name "sp-icon-alert" has already been used with this registry
 ```

-Such errors occur when the package manager has resolved more than one copy of the component (sp-icon-alert in this case.
+Such errors occur when the package manager has resolved more than one copy of the component (sp-icon-alert in this case).
 Some of the ways to troubleshoot are:

 * Make sure you dont have multiple calls to `index.js` somehow.
 * Check if you have added the component in the resolutions block in package.json.